-Assets are measured at a bid price and liabilities are measured at an asking price.
+Assets and liabilities are measured at a closing prices.

-All changes in fair value, other than dividend income, are recognised in the statement of comprehensive income as net gain or loss from financial instruments at fair value through profit or loss.
+All changes in fair value, other than dividend income, are recognised in the statement of comprehensive income as net realised and unrealised gain or loss from financial instruments at fair value through profit or loss.